jvandenaardweg/coinaly/README.md

 Don't get me wrong, I love the Bittrex exchange with their offer of alt coins.
 But their website could use a little help.

 ## Features
 - Instantly see the current status of your balances.
 Am I making a profit?
-Or am I losing money?
+Or am I losing money? (in progress)
 - Fast selling and buying.
-Instantly react on market movements and quickly sell or buy a crypto coin.
+Instantly react on market movements and quickly sell or buy a crypto coin. (in progress)
 - Optimized for mobile screens and mobile performance.
-Always there with you.
+Always there with you. (in progress)
 - Overview open orders.
 How are my orders performing?
-Should I cancel or adjust them?
+Should I cancel or adjust them? (in progress)
+- Better live candlestick chart by [TradingView.com](https://www.tradingview.com/) (in progress)

 ### Future
 - Receive a notification when an order closed or cancelled
 - Receive a notification when a coin is losing me money
 - Track a single trade.
 You bought a coin and want to know how thát trade is performing.

+### Far future
-- Try out with other exchanges
+- Other exchanges

 ## Donations
 I'am not affiliated with Bittrex in any way.
 I'm just a [freelance developer](https://www.linkedin.com/in/jvandenaardweg/) using my spare time to create this.
 A donation of any size is very welcome!